EnigmaCurry/blogofile.com/_posts/2011-04-30 - preview-of-blogofile-0.8.markdown

       )

-If you've been using Blogofile long, you already know about the first one, Mako.
+If you've been using Blogofile long, you already know about the first one: Mako.
 However, instead of being hard-coded inside the blogofile [writer class](https://github.com/EnigmaCurry/blogofile/blob/plugins/blogofile/writer.py) to render files ending in ``.mako`` with Mako, Blogofile 0.8 uses the